Workspace Comparison

 Fireblocks has three types of workspaces.
-The workspace type you use will determine your capabilities, so it's important to know which type you're working in.
+The workspace type you use will determine your capabilities, so knowing which type you're working in is important.

 Even though each workspace type has different capabilities, they all utilize similar APIs and SDKs, allowing you to develop and test your code against "lower" environments before deploying to your live production environment.